 Q: After enabling the service, when will I see operational insights?

 A: Once enabled, Amazon DevOps starts baselining your application, which may range from minutes to an hour depending on the number of resources being analyzed.
 After baselining, DevOps Guru will analyze your resources continuously and produces insights when it detects anomalous behavior.

 DevOps Guru for RDS

-A. To get started with DevOps Guru for RDS, ensure Performance Insights is enabled through the RDS console, and then simply enable DevOps Guru for your Amazon Aurora databases.
+A: To get started, turn on Amazon RDS Performance Insights on the Amazon RDS console and navigate to the Amazon DevOps Guru console to enable the service for your Amazon Aurora resources, other supported resources, or your entire account.
+You can also turn on Amazon DevOps Guru for RDS for an Amazon Aurora database while creating a new database from within the Amazon RDS Console.
+Additionally, you also have an option to enable Amazon DevOps Guru for RDS from within the Performance Insights (PI) page.
 With DevOps Guru, you can choose your analysis coverage boundary to be your entire AWS account, prescribe the specific AWS CloudFormation stacks that you want DevOps Guru to analyze, or use AWS tags to create the resource grouping you want DevOps Guru to analyze.

 DevOps Guru for Serverless

 Q: What is Amazon DevOps Guru for Serverless?